kuniyoshi/Tima/README.md

 # TODO

+These TODOs are not mandatory; they are just potential tasks (or suggestions).

 - notify when daily measurement finished
 - change from alert to sheet
 - add work list view, it can edit each works